Wong Ho Chun

-Anson Wong Ho Chun (黃皓雋; born 2 April 2002) is a Hong Kong professional footballer who currently plays as an attacking midfielder, left winger or right winger for Chinese Super League club Qingdao Hainiu.
+Anson Wong Ho Chun (黃皓雋; born 2 April 2002) is a Hong Kong professional footballer who currently plays as an attacking midfielder, left winger or right winger for Hong Kong Premier League club Southern and the Hong Kong national team.

 Club career

+Lee Man

+On 4 July 2020, Wong joined Lee Man.

 Eastern

 On 4 August 2022, Wong joined Eastern.
 Wong said that Eastern's coach, Roberto Losada, had previously invited him to join Eastern and on seeing senior footballers, such as Yapp Hung Fai and Leung Chun Pong, who had helped young footballers progress in Eastern, decided to join the club.

 Qingdao Hainiu

 On 31 January 2025, Wong joined Chinese Super League club Qingdao Hainiu.

+Kitchee

+On 11 January 2026, Wong returned to Hong Kong and joined Kitchee.

+Southern

+On 1 July 2026, Wong joined Southern.

 International career

 On 28 March 2023, Wong made his international debut for Hong Kong in a friendly match against Malaysia.